makapuf/bitbox-0xFF/REFERENCE.md

-stomped | | blocks if run into but destroyed if hit / stomped killjump | | kills player if hit from bottom or side, but stomps if jump on it (or killhit | | kills the player when touched from any angle , can be killed if stomped or hit
+stomped | | blocks if run into but destroyed if hit / stomped killjump | | kills player if hit from bottom or side, but stomps if jump on it (or killhit | | kills the player when touched from any angle , can be killed if stomped or hit restart | | the object dies once touched. the player will restart here once touched.

 ### Black Mapper Terrain types